France Second-Home Owners: Here’s How to Apply for a Temporary Long-Stay Visa

 Second-home owners resident in the UK or other non-EU countries will need a long-stay visa to stay in France for longer than 90 days.
 For those who intend to visit France only and not become resident, the easiest option is to apply for a visa de long séjour temporaire visiteur or VLS-T Visiteur.
 This visa is the temporary version of a long-stay visa – the difference being that it is not possible to renew the visa or apply for a residency card (carte de séjour).

-The temporary long-stay visa is valid for up to a year, although it is typically issued for stays of between four to six months (remember, if you plan to spend longer than six months in France, it is likely that you will be classed as living in France for tax purposes).
+The temporary long-stay visa is typically issued for stays of between four to six months (remember, if you plan to spend longer than six months in France, it is likely that you will be classed as living in France for tax purposes).
 If you plan to split your time between France and your country of residence, you’ll need to apply for a new visa each year.

 This visa does not allow you to work or study while you are in France.